hartmutobendorf/typer/docs/tutorial/arguments/help.md

 You might want to show the help information for *CLI arguments* in different panels when using the `--help` option.

-If you have installed Rich as described in the docs for [Printing and Colors](../printing.md){.internal-link target=_blank}, you can set the `rich_help_panel` parameter to the name of the panel where you want this *CLI argument* to be shown:
+If you have installed Rich as described in the docs for [Printing and Colors](../printing.md){.internal-link target=_blank}, you can set the `help_panel` parameter to the name of the panel where you want this *CLI argument* to be shown:

 === "Python 3.6+"